sanlocoz/structural-modeling/README.md

 *Introduction to CSi API*

 ## Limitations
-The program is just to automate the modeling process of
+The program is just to automate the modeling process of simple 3D space

 ## Parameter of the program